yugr/CppRussia/2024/plan.md

     * e.g. plugins or load library implementation specifically for processor
 * But also has disadvantages
   * additional startup overheads to load library and locate symbols
-  * DLL boundary is blocker for optimization
+  * DLL boundary blocks optimizations

 # How DLLs work, in general